Optimal Design Emulators: A Point Process Approach: Examples

 \subsection{Batch-Sequential Designs in GP Regression}

 Our second demonstration of the proposed technique considers constructing sequential designs for GP regression using Algorithm 3.
-As outlined in Section 1.1, we assume a stationary GP regression model with mean zero and Gaussian correlation function with no measurement error.
-First, consider this model in 2 dimensions and look at batch-sequential designs constructed 3-at-a-time and 4-at-a-time, shown in Figure \ref{fig:3atatime1}.
+As outlined in Section 1.1, we assume a stationary GP regression model with mean zero and Gaussian correlation function with $\sigma_\epsilon^2=0.$ We take $d=2$ and consider batch-sequential designs constructed 3-at-a-time and 4-at-a-time as shown in Figure \ref{fig:3atatime3}.
 In this figure, the design points are denoted by solid dots and the light gray circles denote available candidate points which, if selected, would negatively impact the space-fillingness of marginal projections.
 The black circles denote available candidate points that would not negatively impact the marginal projections.

-Initial designs were constructed with $n=3$ (respectively $n=4$) points and sequentially updated until $n=9+3$ (respectively $n=12+4$).
-For comparison, the single-shot designs constructed using Algorithm 2 are labelled as $n=12$ (respectively $n=16$).
-The examples shown in Figure \ref{fig:3atatime1} show that the sequential approach appears to construct space-filling designs that end up with a similar spread of points as the single-shot design.
-However, as the projection property is not enforced in this sequence, the marginal projections of the sequential designs are as poor as the single-shot designs.
-This is easily seen by comparing the number of black circles falling on each marginal dimension for $n=9+3$ versus $n=12$ and $n=12+4$ versus $n=16$.
-In particular, for the 3-at-a-time case, the marginal projections of the sequential and single-shot designs are equally bad.

-Next, we consider batch-sequential designs that incorporate the constraint that the marginal projections should not overlap as described in Section 3.4.
-The 3-at-a-time and 4-at-a-time designs are shown in Figure \ref{fig:3atatime2}.
-Enforcing this constraint did not have a noticeable computational effect, but the quality of designs is noticeably improved.
-For instance, the $n=9+3$ design now has only 2 settings in the marginal projections which are unoccupied by design points as compared to the $n=12$ single-shot design which has 3 and 5 settings of the input dimensions unoccupied by design points.
-In the 4-at-a-time designs, the $n=12+4$ design has no unoccupied marginal projections while the single-shot $n=16$ design has 2 and 6 unoccupied marginal projections.
-These examples demonstrate the efficacy of applying Algorithm 3 to enfore the desired projection properties.